 Step 2: If the annulment is uncontested and parties can successfully prove that the marriage is void or voidable, and if all ancillary matters regarding children and assets have been addressed, the court will grant a Judgement of Nullity.

-An annulment may be refused even if sufficient evidence has been provided.
-If the court finds the annulment unjust to either spouse or if either party knew that the marriage was void or voidable at the time of marriage, it may deny your application despite meeting all conditions and grounds.
-In the event that you are unsuccessful in nullifying your marriage, you can choose to live separately until three years have passed to file a divorce, or file an early divorce by proving exceptional hardship and depravity.
+An annulment can be denied even if sufficient evidence is presented.
+The court may refuse the annulment if it finds it unjust to either spouse or if one party was aware that the marriage was void or voidable at the time of the union.
+If your annulment is unsuccessful, you have the option to live separately and file for divorce after three years, or apply for an early divorce by proving exceptional hardship or depravity.

 Regardless of your preference, filing an annulment or divorce is a personal decision best made by both you and your spouse.
 It is important to work things out privately and consult with a divorce lawyer to efficiently navigate the processes for an amicable and fair outcome.